MikroElektronika/mikrosdk_click_v2/clicks/proximity20/details.md

 ## Example Description

-> This example demonstrates the use of Proximity 20 click board by reading and displaying the proximity data on the USB UART.
+> This example demonstrates the use of Proximity 20 Click board by reading and displaying the proximity data on the USB UART.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and logger, and performs the click default configuration.
+> Initializes the driver and logger, and performs the Click default configuration.

 ```c